-High Wind Watch for Oregon Coast Saturday, More Beach Hazards
+UPDATE: New High Wind Warning for Oregon Coast, More Beach Hazards

 By Oregon Coast Beach Connection staff

 (Oregon Coast) – The storms and dangers are not over yet on the Oregon coast.
-The latest: the National Weather Service (NWS) in Portland has issued a high wind watch for Saturday evening through Sunday morning, with gusts up to 60 mph possible.
+The latest: the National Weather Service (NWS) in Portland has issued a new high wind warning for Saturday evening through Sunday afternoon, with gusts up to 65 mph possible.
 Sneaker waves and heavy seas will remain a problem throughout the weekend, with wave height sticking around 20 feet or higher at times.
 (Photo above courtesy Cannon Beach Surf Shop: more than 100-foot-wave towers over Tillamook Rock Lighthouse on Thursday).

-The high wind watch will likely become a high wind warning by Saturday morning.
+The high wind warning is from around midnight Saturday to 1 p.m.
+Sunday afternoon.
 Meanwhile, Oregon Coast Beach Connection is advising everyone to stay off all beaches throughout the weekend, even though most tourism organizations are not officially declaring this warning.

 “Strong winds may blow down trees, branches, and power lines,” the NWS said.
 “Isolated power outages are possible.
 A High Wind Watch means hazardous high wind conditions are favorable in and close to the watch area in the next 12 to 48 hours.”

-Note: UPDATE: New High Wind Warning for Oregon Coast, More Beach Hazards